All articles

 To avoid traffic loss, follow these steps:

-2. Test loading speed on the new server before switching DNS
+2. Test the new environment on staging before switching DNS.

 Google's conclusion